winslowb/winslowb/README.md

 * That improves a process, decision
 * That provides a path forward

+### Alignment
+I seek alignment rather than consensus.
+Respectful descent is always welcome and I'm willing to let go and of my posistion and try something new.
+Once a group decision has been made, I back it %110.

 ### My Job
 As a Leader, I'm measured by:
 * Meeting expectations of my title and job description